SIGMA GAMMA TAU

 Profile of Professor Ammon S. Andes

-Engineering, honored Professor Ammon S. Andes on January 27, 1976 by announcing
+Engineering, honored Professor Ammon S. Andes on January 27, 1976 by deciding to

-This honor was bestowed on Professor Andes in recognition of his 12 years of
+honor was bestowed on Professor Andes in recognition of his 12 years of service

 1976.